Dhruv-Techapps/acf-docs/site/content/docs/4.x/settings/show-notification.md

 | **Error Notifications**        | Notifies when an error occurs during execution.                             |
 {{</table>}}

+Additional Options:
+- **Silent Mode**: Show notifications without sound.
+- **Sound Alerts**: Play a sound with notifications.
+- **Discord Integration**: Connect the extension to a Discord server.
+When enabled:
+  - Notifications (e.g., action complete, batch complete, errors) are sent to the user's Discord account.
+  - Users must be part of the same Discord server and allow direct messages from server members.

 {{<callout warning>}}
 #### !
 Important
 This is very important feature of extension which tells you if any error occur in extension while executing.
 Or if any XPath provided is not found or wrong.
 Select this option while configuring and uncheck once you have finished configuring.
 {{</callout>}}